-Here are the top sculptures and statues nearby downtown Colorado Springs:
+Here are the top statues near downtown Colorado Springs, in no particular order:

 When you come to Colorado Springs, you’re bound to see the sculptural butterflies that dot the roads and plazas at one point or another.
 Of these, one of our current favorites is called “Recycled Rainbow” by artist Maxine Grossman, decorated with recycled materials and mosaics to form a cheery that sits just outside of the church near the intersection of Cascade and Platte.